 I made these Pointy Hats for Newborns with Habu’s very elegant Nerimaki Cotton Slub.
 Textured puffs of cotton lend rich character and a soft, natural feel.
 And a festive sprout of Koigu KPM Needlepoint Yarn is a perfect little pop of color for a perfect little baby, old man wrinkles and all!

-We’ve put together six kits in six different color combinations, from soft and subtle to punchy and bright, for girls, for boys and for the unknown!
+We’ve put together six bundles in six different color combinations, from soft and subtle to punchy and bright, for girls, for boys and for the unknown!
 Choose your favorite right here! -Laura

 - Nerimaki Cotton Slub in Powder + KPM in 0000